 Practical Methods and Seminars in Psychology

-This year long module provides you with an integrative approach to psychology through the use of the scientific method.
+This year-long module provides you with an integrative approach to psychology through the use of the scientific method.
 You will address several different psychological topics using a range of investigative procedures, primarily based on the experimental method.
-The module will enable you to critically assess previous research and to design, as well as conduct, analyse and report on your own studies.
+The module will enable you to critically assess previous research and to design, as well as conduct, analyse, and report on your own studies.
 You will learn how to use computer software for research and will have the opportunity to be a participant in another person’s study.
-You will have a three hour practical class every other week, plus a two hour seminar per week.
+You will have a three-hour practical class every other week, plus a two-hour seminar weekly.

 You will receive an introduction to the fascinating world of the developing child.
 Lectures consider different theoretical, applied, and experimental approaches to cognitive, linguistic, and social development from early to late childhood.
 Topics include the development of thinking, perception, drawing, understanding the mind, intelligence, attachment, language, and moral development.
-You will have a one hour lecture per week.
+You will have a one-hour lecture weekly.

 Statistical Methods One

-This full year module introduces you to basic aspects of research design, and to the statistical representation and analysis of data, with the aid of software called the Statistical Package for Social Sciences (SPSS).
+This full year module introduces you to basic aspects of research design, and to the statistical representation and analysis of data You will also be trained in statistical analysis using software such as the Statistical Package for Social Sciences (SPSS).
 You will gain an understanding of the issues underlying experimental and correlational research designs.
-You will have a one hour lecture per week.
+You will have a one-hour lecture weekly.

 Cognitive Psychology One

 Cognitive psychology is the study of mental processes, and this module will provide an introduction to the methods used by cognitive psychologists in their investigations of mental processes in humans.
-A wide range of mental processes will be discussed, with some introductory discussion of how they limit human performance in applied contexts.
-The mental processes to be discussed include those that support attention, perception, language, memory, and thinking.
-You will have two, one hour lectures per week.
+A wide range of topics will be discussed, with some introductory discussion of how they limit human performance in applied contexts.
+The mental processes to be covered include those that support attention, perception, language, memory, and thinking.
+You’ll have two one-hour lectures per week for this module.

-This module will provide an introduction to the neural and biological bases of cognitive and other behaviour.
+This module will give you an introduction to the neural and biological bases of cognition and behaviour.
 You will learn about the structure and evolution of the brain and the main functions of the different parts.
-You will examine how the brain receives, transmits, and processes information at the neural level as well as its visual pathways.
+You will examine how the brain receives, transmits, and processes information at the neural level, as well as its visual pathways.
 The main scientific methods for investigating brain and behaviour will also be covered.
-You will have two hours of lectures per week.
+You will have two hours of lectures weekly.

-You will be assigned a personal tutor, with whom you will have four small group sessions (with approximately six students) per semester.
+You will have four small group sessions per semester.
 Two of these will be related to topics covered in core lecture modules, and two will be based on more general transferrable skills such as essay writing, making presentations, studying for exams, critiquing research papers, and careers.
-In addition to these scheduled tutorials, you will also have individual meetings with your tutor every semester.
+In addition to these scheduled seminars, you will be assigned a personal advisor with whom you will have individual meetings every semester.